-That’s why many people use dressings to add flavour to their salads, turning these bland meals into delicious treats.
+That’s why many people use dressings to add flavor to their salads, turning these bland meals into delicious treats.

-But many salad dressings are actually loaded with unhealthy ingredients like sugar, vegetable oils and trans fats, along with a bunch of artificial chemicals.
+But many salad dressings are actually loaded with unhealthy ingredients like sugar, vegetable oils, and trans fats, along with various artificial chemicals.

-Although vegetables are good for you, eating them with a dressing high in harmful ingredients will totally negate any health benefit you get from the salad.
+Although vegetables are good for you, eating them with a dressing high in harmful ingredients negates any health benefit you get from the salad.

-Make sure to check the ingredients list before you use a salad dressing... or make your own using healthy ingredients.
+Check the ingredients list before you use a salad dressing or make your own using healthy ingredients.

-A lot of people believe fruit juices to be healthy.
+A lot of people believe fruit juices are healthy.

-But a lot of the fruit juice you find in the supermarket isn’t really fruit juice.
+But most fruit juice you find in the grocery store isn’t really fruit juice.

-Sometimes there isn't even any actual fruit in there, just chemicals that taste like fruit.
-What you’re drinking is basically just fruit-flavored sugar water.
+Sometimes they don’t have any actual fruit in them, just chemicals that taste like fruit.
+What you’re drinking is basically fruit-flavored sugar water.

-That being said, even if you’re drinking 100% quality fruit juice, it is still a bad idea.
+That being said, even if you’re drinking 100% quality fruit juice, it’s still not the best choice.

-If you didn't know, fruit juice actually contains a similar amount of sugar as a sugar-sweetened beverage (4).
+Fruit juice actually contains a similar amount of sugar as a sugar-sweetened beverage (

 Most “whole wheat” products aren’t really made from whole wheat.

-The grains have been pulverized into very fine flour, making them raise blood sugar just as fast as their refined counterparts.
+The grains have been pulverized into very fine flour, which causes them to raise blood sugar just as fast as their refined counterparts.

 In fact, whole wheat bread can have a similar glycemic index as white bread (5).

-Around the year 1960, scientists tampered with the genes in wheat to increase the yield.
-Modern wheat is less nutritious and has some properties that make it much worse for people who are intolerant to gluten (6, 7, 8).
+Around 1960, scientists modified the genes in wheat to increase the yield.
+Modern wheat is less nutritious and has some properties that make it much worse for people who have a gluten intolerance (

-Whereas wheat may have been a relatively healthy grain back in the day, the stuff most people are eating today is best avoided.
+Wheat may have been a relatively healthy grain back in the day, but the stuff most people are eating today should be consumed with caution.

-There are certain nutrients called phytosterols, which are basically like plant versions of cholesterol.
+Phytosterols are nutrients that are basically like plant versions of cholesterol.

-For this reason, they are often added to processed foods that are then marketed as “cholesterol lowering” and claimed to help prevent heart disease.
+For this reason, they’re often added to processed foods that are then marketed as “cholesterol lowering” and claimed to help prevent heart disease.

-However, studies have shown that despite lowering cholesterol levels, phytosterols have adverse effects on the cardiovascular system and may even increase the risk of heart disease and death (12, 13, 14).
+However, studies have shown that despite lowering cholesterol levels, phytosterols have negative effects on the cardiovascular system and may even increase the risk of heart disease and death (

-Butter was demonized back in the day, due to the high saturated fat content.
+Butter was labeled a bad food choice in the past because of its high saturated fat content.

 Various health experts started promoting margarine instead.

 Back in the day, margarine used to be high in trans fats.
-These days, it has less trans fats than before but is still loaded with refined vegetable oils.
+These days, it has fewer trans fats than before, but it’s still loaded with refined vegetable oils.

-Recommending trans fat laden margarine instead of natural butter may just be the worst nutrition advice in history.
+Recommending trans fat-laden margarine instead of natural butter may be considered some of the worst nutrition advice in history.

 Sports drinks were designed with athletes in mind.

-Although often considered “less bad” than sugary soft drinks, there really is no fundamental difference except that the sugar content is sometimes slightly lower.
+Although often considered “less bad” than sugary soft drinks, there’s really no fundamental difference in the two, except the sugar content in sports drinks is sometimes slightly lower.

-It is important to stay hydrated, especially around workouts, but most people will be better off sticking to plain water.
+It’s important to stay hydrated, especially when working out, but most people will be better off sticking to plain water.

-Low carb diets have been incredibly popular for many decades now.
+Low carb diets have been incredibly popular for many decades.

-This includes highly processed junk foods like the Atkins bars.
-If you take a look at the ingredients list, you see that there is NO real food in there, just chemicals and highly refined ingredients.
+This includes highly processed foods like the Atkins bars.
+If you take a look at the ingredients list, you see that there’s no real food in them, just chemicals and highly refined ingredients.

-These products can be consumed occasionally without compromising the metabolic adaptation that comes with low-carb eating.
-But they don't really nourish your body... even though they're technically low-carb, they're still unhealthy.
+These products can be consumed occasionally without compromising the metabolic adaptation that comes with low carb eating.

 Given the known harmful effects of sugar, people have been looking for alternatives.

-One of the more popular “natural” sweeteners is Agave nectar, also called agave syrup.
+One of the more popular “natural” sweeteners is agave nectar, which is also called agave syrup.

-You will find this sweetener in all sorts of "health foods,” often with attractive claims on the packaging.
+You’ll find this sweetener in all sorts of “healthy foods,” often with attractive claims on the packaging.

-The problem with Agave is that it is no better than sugar.
-In fact, it is much, much worse...
+The problem with agave is that it’s no better than regular sugar.
+In fact, it’s much worse.

-Whereas sugar is about 50% fructose and High Fructose Corn Syrup about 55%, Agave contains even more... up to 70-90%.
+Sugar is about 50% fructose and 55% high fructose corn syrup, but agave contains even more — up to 70-90%.

-See, "natural" doesn’t always equal healthy... and whether Agave should even be considered natural is debatable.
+“Natural” doesn’t always equal healthy.
+Whether agave should even be considered natural is debatable.

 Vegan diets are very popular these days, often due to ethical and environmental reasons.